-And importantly, please also see the New Seneschal's Handbook - it complements this Guide: https://seneschal.lochac.sca.org/files/2017/12/NewSeneschalHandbook.pdf
+And importantly, please also see the New Seneschal's Handbook - it complements this Guide and can be found at: https://seneschal.lochac.sca.org/resources

 And finally:

 Human error is common.
 Slackness too, sometimes.
 Misunderstanding is easy, especially via email (and emails can go astray or get overlooked), whereas deliberate ill-intent is actually rather rare.
 Therefore, quoting Napoleon Bonaparte: